 Muskogee, OK is Barbecue Mecca

 Muskogee residents are very clear about dining preferences: they like barbecue.
-In a town with a population of less than 35,000, there exist at least seven independently owned barbecue restaurants.
-Add to that a couple of barbecue chains, and you begin to understand the support and appeal it has here.
+In a town with a population of around 40,000, there are at least seven independently owned barbecue restaurants.
+Add to that a couple of barbecue chains and you begin to understand the support and appeal it has here.

 The Barbecue Game